mrazjava/booklink-backend/README.md

 ```
 Backend will run on port `8080`.
 PostgreSQL will run on port `5433`.
 PgAdmin4 will run on port `5501`.

 We can also run quickly against other environments using additional profiles.
-Here we run against a remote db (in
+Here we run against our AWS `pre` release<sup>1</sup>
-this case it's our privately secured, AWS `pre` release database environment):
+database:
 ```
 mvn clean spring-boot:run -Dspring-boot.run.profiles=local,aws-db-pre1
 ```
 See `src/main/resources/` for additional profiles or build your own.

+<sup>1</sup> | AWS resources have limited (admin) access from the outside world - use sandbox

 ## Sandbox
 We can make a local docker image and run it off [sandbox](https://github.com/mrazjava/booklink#sandbox) `local` environment.
 This is helpful when testing new code prior merging to `develop` branch which is basis for sandbox staging.
 Running local image via sandbox is like simulating a staging environment; one can make sure that all automated upgrade scripts migrate correctly to central `develop` branch and that all tests are passing.